-The Residential Project (RP) offers unique experiences that truly broaden your horizons and challenge your outlook.
+The Residential Project offers unique experiences that truly broaden your horizons and challenge your outlook.

-- You will feel amazing: At the end of your residency you will look back and realise just what an amazing experience you’ve had – despite how challenging it may have been along the way.
+At the end of your residency and in the years to come, you will look back and realise just what an amazing experience you’ve had – despite how challenging it might have been along the way.

 For this Section, Participants must:

-- Undertake shared purposeful activity which provides opportunities for broadening their interests and experience.
+- undertake a shared purposeful activity that provides opportunities to broaden their interests and experience.

-- Reside away from their usual place of residence for a total period of no less than five days and four nights.
+- reside away from their usual place of residence for no less than five days and four nights.

-- Undergo briefing and/or training (if required) prior to or during the residential period so that they are able to contribute fully to the activity and derive full benefit from the experience.
+- undergo briefing or training (if required) prior to or during the residential period, so that they are able to contribute fully to the activity and derive full benefit from the experience.

-- Undertake activities substantially in their own time.
-This means that whilst some activity may take place within school, university or work hours, most of it should occur outside of these scheduled times.
+- undertake activities substantially in their own time.
+This means that although some activity can take place in school, university or work hours, most of it should occur outside these times.

-- Be a residential experience of the young person’s own choice, freely made and without any financial or material gain, other than assistance with transport, accommodation and/or meals.
+- undertake a residential experience of their own choice, freely made and without any financial or material gain, other than assistance with transport, accommodation or meals.